|

 The red roofed building is a sub office of the main cable station, used to relay last minute messages to and from ships in the harbour |

-Sold in 1921 to C. G. Smith and Company of Durban and converted into a factory ship producing fish oils.
-Shortly before being scrapped the ship was renamed Citta di Torino.
+The ship was sold in 1921 to C. G. Smith and Company of Durban and converted into a factory ship producing fish oils.
+In 1937 the ship was sold to Mitchell Cotts & Co.
+(South Africa) Ltd. and renamed Città di Torino.

 CABLE WORK